-Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.

 17. Youth produced sexual imagery (sexting)1